Dayn9/dayn9.github.io/_posts/projects/2019-09-27-tower-of-lumeth.markdown

 image: /media/class/Tower/BloodStone.png
 ---

-Towers of Lumeth is a 2-5 player competitive board game based around collecting resources in order to craft a deadly final spell and win while attempting to deduce your opponent's final spell and block them.
+2-5 player competitive board game based around collecting resources and crafting spell while trying to deduce what spells your opponents are crafting.
+I worked on a team of 5 to help produce and playtest this game.

 <!--more-->